CAMI-challenge/OPAL/README.md

 ~~~

 ## Inputs
+_`Note: Support for the BIOM format has been dropped (temporarily) in OPAL 1.0.4 due to incompatibility with Python 3.7.*.`_

 OPAL uses at least two files:
 1. A gold standard taxonomic profile
 2. One or more taxonomic profiles to be assessed